aspose-words/Aspose-Words-Tutorials/words/english/java/ai-machine-learning-integration/java-aspose-words-text-processing/_index.md

 ---
-title: "Master Text Processing in Java&#58; Using Aspose.Words & AI Models for Summarization and Translation"
+title: "translate document using gemini with Aspose.Words for Java"
-description: "Learn how to automate text summarization and translation using Aspose.Words for Java with OpenAI's GPT-4 and Google's Gemini.
+description: "Learn how to translate document using gemini with Aspose.Words for Java and also summarize text with AI models.
 Enhance your Java applications today."
-date: "2025-03-28"
+date: "2025-11-14"
 weight: 1
 url: "/java/ai-machine-learning-integration/java-aspose-words-text-processing/"
 keywords:
 - text processing in Java
 - Aspose.Words for Java
 - AI text summarization
 ---

 {{< blocks/products/pf/main-wrap-class >}}